When it comes to mixing, the debate gets more interesting. There are basically three different approaches:

 Complete and perfect recall-ability.
 No need for assistants spending time tweaking knobs while looking at photos of how a unit was set at a session that took place three weeks ago; no strange issues resulting in the patch bay not having been reset exactly as it was the last time the session was open; no need to use a different compressor on the lead vocal this time since the one originally used was sent out for repair, and so on…

-- Plugins don’t take up physical space in your studio.
+Plugins don’t occupy physical space in your studio.
 Tons of outboard gear means having to house it all, preferably within reach of you while you work which might lead to acoustic issues in your mixing space (reflections from the flat surfaces of your equipment racks and so on).
 Outboard gear also means either less space in your room, or having to pay for a larger room.
 With plugins, all your virtual equipment is right at your fingertips – either through the use of a mouse or through control surfaces of various sizes.
 Whatever you prefer.

-- Plugins are generally much, much less expensive than equivalent outboard units, which of course means that whatever your budget is, you’ll be able to afford many more plugins and thus have a much larger arsenal of available tools at your disposal when you work.
+Plugins are generally much, much less expensive than equivalent outboard units, which of course means that whatever your budget is, you’ll be able to afford many more plugins and thus have a much larger arsenal of available tools at your disposal when you work.

-I would say this last approach is the only analog approach that makes sense for a beginner that doesn’t already have a significant investment in analog gear or has a knowledge investment or an emotional attachment to analog gear.
-What it really comes down to is of course whether one prefers the sound of a particular summing box over the sound of digital summing, and how much money and complexity that preference is worth.
+I would say this last approach is the only analog-summing approach that makes sense for a beginner that doesn’t already have a significant investment in analog gear or has a knowledge investment or an emotional attachment to analog gear.
+What it really comes down to is whether one prefers the sound of a particular summing box over the sound of digital summing, and how much money and complexity that preference is worth.